 - 1. Organization: the specific entity, could be a hospital, a research institute, or some other organization, which provided the data to be analyzed by DeepPsy AG. - 2.
-Status: The data can be in one of several states: - DONE If it has already been successfully analyzed by an analyst - EEG ONLY/ECG ONLY The analysis was only partially completed, either the EEG or ECG analysis didn't complete. - REJECTED After completing the preprocessing, the analyst decided to reject it.
-This rejection is reflected in the report. - BAD REPORT After the report was printed, the analyst inspected it and did not accept it. - ERROR If an error occurred during analysis, preventing its completion.
-In the case of an error, a member of the technical team must review and address the issue. - NO REPORT There was an error during the creation of the report and none was produced after the analysis. - 3.
-By you: contains a cross or a checkmark depending on whether the analyst themselves analyzed this data item already. - 4.
-Uploaded: date in which the item was uploaded to DeepPsy's systems. - 5.
+Status: The data can be in one of three states: 'done' if it has already been successfully analyzed by an analyst, 'pending' if it still needs to be analyzed, and 'error' if an error occurred during analysis, preventing its completion.
+In the case of an error, a member of the technical team must review and address the issue. - 3.
+Uploaded: date in which the item was uploaded to DeepPsy's systems. - 4.
 Filename: filename of the EEG/ECG data item.
-This field is important because often metadata information is encoded in the data item's name. - 6.
-Size: size in MB of the file. - 7.
+This field is important because often metadata information is encoded in the data item's name. - 5.
+Size: size in MB of the file. - 6.
 Pipeline Definition: the pipeline definition that will be used to process the data item.
 By default, there is an organization-wide pipeline definition which is used to process all items belonging to that organization.
 However, it is possible that within the organization some data items require a personalized pipeline definition.
-This field allows the analyst to know exactly which one would be used for the analysis. - 8.
-Info: a button opening a dialog with the history of analysis performed on the specific data item.
+This field allows the analyst to know exactly which one would be used for the analysis.